-Landlord Rights and Obligations in Queensland
+Landlord Rights and Obligations (Qld)

 Both tenant and landlord rights and obligations in Queensland are governed by the Residential Tenancies and Rooming Accommodation Act 2008.
 Residential tenancies law is overseen and administered by the Residential Tenancies Authority (RTA).

 Landlords are required to provide a written tenancy agreement to the tenant, prior to the tenant moving into the property.
 The landlord cannot charge the tenant any fees in relation to the preparation of the agreement.